Miniaturised transmissive multi-plane light converters via laser-written geometric phase holograms cascaded in glass

-Passive MPLCs, such as our laser-written device, draw no power (unlike SLM-based MPLCs) but have their function set at the point of manufacture (with the exception of MPLCs designed to multiplex several different functions when the planes undergo relative motion~\cite{wang2020azimuthal}).
-Fixed MPLCs suit cases where reconfigurability is not necessary, such as for spatial mode demultiplexing for space division multiplexing augmented by digital signal processing~\cite{rademacher20233}.
-Passive MPLCs created using optical lithography can benefit from substantially lower levels of loss, achieve a broader spectral bandwidth and a much more compact form factor in comparison with MPLCs based on SLMs.
+We now consider our work in the wider context of alternative MPLC fabrication techniques.
+Passive lithographically etched MPLCs are complicated to fabricate, requiring multi-step processes, but can benefit from extremely low levels of loss and achieve a broad spectral bandwidth in a compact package.
 For example, a wafer-scale $14$-plane reflective MPLC capable of highly efficient, high-fidelity sorting of $45$ HG modes across a $200$\,nm bandwidth centred on $1550$\,nm, was recently demonstrated~\cite{fontaine2023wafer}.
-This device occupies a volume of $\sim 0.7$\,mm$^3$ per plane, or $\sim 0.001$\,mm$^3$~\cite{zhang2025demultiplexing}.
+This device occupies a volume of $\sim 0.001$\,mm$^3$~\cite{zhang2025demultiplexing}.
 However, at these small scales, accurate fabrication via 2PP becomes very challenging (e.g.\ due to the precision of the polymerisation process and shrinkage distortion during development), and devices demonstrated so far exhibit relatively low fidelity and high levels of uncontrolled scattering losses.
-Furthermore, free-standing micro-scale components are also extremely fragile, so will require encapsulation before deployment in real-world applications.
+Furthermore, free-standing micro-scale components are also extremely fragile, so will require encapsulation before real-world deployment.

-Femtosecond laser modification of glass sits somewhere between 2PP and lithographic approaches.
-The single-step fabrication process facilitates rapid prototyping of fully-encapsulated devices by circumventing the need for complex multi-step optical lithography or electron beam etching.
-The creation of laser-written aperiodic volume optics within glass was first demonstrated by Gerke and Piestun in $2010$~\cite{gerke2010aperiodic}.
-More recently Barré et al.\ inverse-designed aperiodic volume optics based on disconnected waveguide segments distributed throughout a $\sim 170$\,$\upmu$m, while the second plane is written $2$\,mm deeper.
-Each pixel in a phase plane is $2$\,$\upmu$m in size and consists of a $2$ by $2$ grid of `points'.
-Each point receives $30$ laser pulses, while the stages translate the sample at $2$\,mm/s.
+Our MPLC fabrication method sits somewhere between 2PP and lithographic approaches.
+While not yet as efficient as lithography, our scheme enables rapid prototyping by circumventing the need for complex multi-step fabrication.
+While not as compact as 2PP devices, our fabrication procedure is more controllable -- particularly in terms of bit depth -- leading to lower scattering losses and higher fidelity.
+With the anticipated future improvements sketched out here, we see no reason why compact glass-integrated MPLCs can't be scaled to tens of phase planes for high dimensional light manipulation across space, spectrum and polarisation.

+Finally, fully encapsulated MPLCs are naturally compatible with other types of laser-written glass modifications, such as 3D waveguides and optical interconnects, suggesting the future possibility of flexible integration with intricate optical circuitry.
+In summary, we have demonstrated a new approach to create miniaturised transmissive MPLCs in the visible, which adds to the growing toolbox of techniques to deliver ever more complex photonic components at ever decreasing scales.